 Linesmen, ‘offside’, and the modern game.

-The offside rule has probably been ‘tinkered’ with more than any other rule in Soccer.
+The offside in soccer rule has probably been ‘tinkered’ with more than any other rule in Soccer.
 As the game became more commercial and more money flowed into it, so more pressure was placed on the officials to get these decisions right.
 The reason, a goal for example which may have won a ‘Cup Final” et al. and was actually offside could literally cost a club millions of dollars.
 So technology was introduced to assist the linesman and referee in ensuring correct decisions would supposedly always be made.

 Enter VAR and the delayed flag!